QiyaoLiu/springboot-procurement-management/README.md

 # Procurement Management System

 Welcome to the the backend part of Procurement Management System, a project aimed at facilitating CRUD operations for supplier information and purchasing orders using SpringBoot.
-For the frontend part of this project, please visit [React Procurement Management](https://github.com/qiyao-liu/react-procurement-management).

 ## Main Features

-- Decoupled Architecture: Separates the frontend and backend for enhanced modularity and scalability
+- Decoupled Architecture: Separates the frontend and backend for enhanced modularity and scalability.
+For the frontend part of this project, please visit [React Procurement Management](https://github.com/qiyao-liu/react-procurement-management).
 - CRUD Operations: Complete CRUD operations for managing suppliers and purchasing orders (Create, Read, Update, Delete).
 - Dashboard Insights: Provides insights into monthly activities related to suppliers and orders.
 - Pagination and Filtering: Implement pagination, filtering, and sorting for endpoints that return lists of suppliers or orders to handle large datasets efficiently.